 The computer introduces a dilemma in diagramming though.
-Most people aren’t Adobe Photoshop experts, and many of the graphic design tools don’t lend themselves to creating basic flows.
+Most people aren’t Adobe Photoshop experts, and many of the graphic design tools don’t lend themselves to creating basic workflows.
 Curved lines, creative graphics- these things take too much hassle for non graphic designers to draw up.

 The features include a pencil, a line which can be made curvy, text, and then a series of preloaded libraries full of graphics.
-Graphics are divided into categories including Basic, Biz, Meetings, and Communication.
+Graphics are divided into categories such as Basic, Biz, Meetings, and Communication.
 Examples are a telephone, stop sign, a series of shapes, and my personal favorite, a fax machine.
 (My fondness of dry erase boards is rivaled only by real, live, functioning fax machines.)
-All items can be readily resized and color changed to that of the user’s choosing.
-Note that true to the simple philosophy, they don’t offer all 16.7 million possible hex color values.
+All items can be readily resized and colors changed to that of the user’s choosing.
+Note that true to the simple philosophy, they don’t offer all 16.7 million hex color values.
 They provide a concise sampling which fits on the screen nicely.
 It’s more akin to the 120 Crayola colors, which is to say, actually useful.
 Nobody needs 2000 versions of orange.
 A couple other features include the ability to import photos and add notes on post-its or index cards.

 SimpleDiagrams is a great tool for creating mockups.
 The attractive flow and styling makes them ideal for presentations to clients or for internal discussions.
 Although some of us are slow to admit that dry erase boards aren’t always necessary, Simple Diagrams does its part to help us move on.
-For others, SimpleDiagrams is just an easy way to create attractive diagrams when you need them.
+For most, it’s just an easy way to create attractive diagrams when you need them.